 These users are known to be the daily active users, and the percentage increases year over year with an average of 9 percent.

 A user interface developed to empathize with people is the best of its kind.
-Said that we mean that you need to ace the skill of understanding how a users’ group will use your platform.
-However, some other key principles need to be incorporated along with empathy to achieve a user-centric design.
+Of course, we mean that you need to ace the skill of understanding how a users’ group will use your platform.
+However, other fundamental principles need to be incorporated and empathy to achieve a user-centric design.

 The ball automatically falls in your court if you design for the users and their requirements.
 So, keep in mind to maximize usability, you need to have an iterative design, which consistently and gradually improves the overall platform design.
 You can do so by evaluating data from the early stages.